Statute of Westminster Adoption Act 1942: 1942 bill

-Provisions of the Act
+Provisions of the act

-The act had just three sections, one setting out the short title, one declaring that the Act was to come into operation as soon as it received Royal Assent, and one declaring that the Statute of Westminster had been adopted, and was considered to have had effect since 3 September 1939, the beginning of World War II.
-For a simple Act, it had a significant effect.
+The act had just three sections, one setting out the short title, one declaring that the act was to come into operation as soon as it received royal assent, and one declaring that the Statute of Westminster had been adopted, and was considered to have had effect since 3 September 1939, the beginning of World War II.
+For a simple act, it had a significant effect.

-Section 2 of the Statute of Westminster abrogated the effect of the Colonial Laws Validity Act of 1865, and adopting it meant that laws made by the Parliament of Australia which were repugnant to British laws were no longer invalid.
+Section 2 of the Statute of Westminster abrogated the effect of the Colonial Laws Validity Act 1865, and adopting it meant that laws made by the Parliament of Australia which were repugnant to British laws were no longer invalid.
 Section 4 of the Statute provided that laws made by the Parliament of the United Kingdom would only have effect on a Dominion at the request of the government of that Dominion.

 Section 5 of the Statute removed British control over merchant shipping in Australian waters.
-Section 6 removed the British monarch's power to reserve certain legislation for his or her own consideration, rather than simply allowing the Governor-General to give the Royal Assent on the monarch's behalf.
+Section 6 removed the British monarch's power to reserve certain legislation for his or her own consideration, rather than simply allowing the Governor-General to give the royal assent on the monarch's behalf.